apache/camel/MIGRATION.md

 The class `JNDIContext` has been moved from `org.apache.camel.util.jndi.JNDIContext` in the camel-core JAR to `org.apache.camel.support.jndi.JNDIContext` and moved to the `camel-support` JAR.

-The class `EventHelper` has been moved from `org.apache.camel.util.EventHelper` in the camel-core JAR to `org.apache.camel.support.support.EventHelper` and moved to the `camel-support` JAR.
+The class `EventHelper` has been moved from `org.apache.camel.util.EventHelper` in the camel-core JAR to `org.apache.camel.support.EventHelper` and moved to the `camel-support` JAR.

-The class `GZIPHelper` has been moved from `org.apache.camel.util.GZIPHelper` in the camel-core JAR to `org.apache.camel.support.support.GZIPHelper` and moved to the `camel-support` JAR.
+The class `GZIPHelper` has been moved from `org.apache.camel.util.GZIPHelper` in the camel-core JAR to `org.apache.camel.support.GZIPHelper` and moved to the `camel-support` JAR.

 The class `ObjectHelper` has been moved from `org.apache.camel.util.ObjectHelper` in the camel-core JAR and splitted into `org.apache.camel.support.ObjectHelper` and moved to the `camel-support` JAR and into `org.apache.camel.util.ObjectHelper` and moved to the `camel-util` JAR.
 This has been done to isolate the methods using `camel-api` JAR: those method are in the `camel-support` JAR, the other in the `camel-util` JAR.